RGD-HSN/Programming-for-Data-Science-with-Python-NanoDegree-Projects-Udacity/project2/README.md

 - `chicago.csv`
 - `new_york_city.csv`
 - `washington.csv`
+The datasets are provided by Udacity and are not included in this repository due to size limitations:

 Each dataset contains information about individual bike trips, including:
 - Start and end time